GitLab Security Incident Response Guide

 Leaked Secrets Incident Response Process

 Slack channel, where secrets owners can use the channel for manual or automated self-service.
-Because the secret has already been exposed and revoked, and because it makes it easier for secrets owners to find their secrets in the channel, the clear text version of the revoked secret will be part of the notification.
+Since secret has already been exposed and revoked, and to make it easier for secrets’ owners to find their secrets in the channel, the clear text version of the revoked secret is published as a part of the notification.

 Confidentiality